caoimhejyoti/team-profile-creator/README.md

 COMPLETE! - THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu COMPLETE! - WHEN I select the intern option
-COMPLETE! - THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
-THEN I exit the application, and the HTML is generated
+COMPLETE! - THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu COMPLETE! - WHEN I decide to finish building my team COMPLETE! - THEN I exit the application, and the HTML is generated
 ```

 ## Installation